|

 COCO:

-Continental pet form of longer names starting with Co-.
+form of longer names beginning with Co-.
 Might also be a variant

 of the word "cocoa (the drink)."